element-hq/element-meta/web-code-style.md

     ```
 9. lowerCamelCase is used for function and variable naming.
 10. UpperCamelCase is used for general naming.
-11. Interface names begin with an uppercase i.
+11. Interface names should not be marked with an uppercase `I`.
 12. One variable declaration per line.
 13. If a variable is not receiving a value on declaration, its type must be defined.